 Scheduling inspections is the responsibility of the contractor making the installation.
-Inspections may be scheduled one of three ways:
+Inspections can be scheduled online via a registered account in the Permit and Development Portal.
+Call 919-996-2500 for assistance with the portal.

 All inspection requests must be received by 4 p.m. prior to the day of the requested inspection.

 Re-inspection fees are required prior to any additional inspection being scheduled.
-Fees must be paid directly to the Development Services Customer Service Center.
-This includes inspections rejected when the work is not ready, City-approved plans not on site, construction card not posted, and contractor not on site (when required).
+Fees must be paid directly to the Planning and Development Customer Service Center.
+This includes inspections rejected when the work is not ready, City-approved plans not on-site, construction cards not posted, and the contractor not on site (when required).

 1. UNDERGROUND SUPPLY LINES: Underground fire protection supply lines must be scheduled for inspection with the City Engineering Department, 919-996-3030, after the supply line has been installed and prior to backfilling and pressurizing.